Acaisoft/bolt-api/README.md

 # ACAI⚡BOLT API

-This repo holds the microservice gluing together the bolt-deployer, bolt-wrapper, hasura, database and keycloak services.
+This repo holds the microservice gluing together the bolt-wrapper, hasura, database and keycloak services.

 Note: Use `git clone --recurse-submodules <reponame>` to pull dependencies